liri-infra/container-images/README.md

 Fedora CI
 =========

-This Docker container contains Fedora 29 for Liri CI.
+This is a Docker container with Fedora for the Liri CI.

 Make the image with: